 OBTAINING A LIBRARY CARD: The library is a member of the Partners Resource Sharing Group of the Montana Shared Catalog.
+Online card registration is available for use of Montana Library2Go only.
+A physical card is required for all other online services and materials checkout.
 If a user already holds a library card at a Partner library, the user will be asked to either keep and use that card or have that card removed from the system and obtain a North Lake County Public Library card.
 It is recommended that a patron hold a library card at the library that they visit most so that library can modify and have full access to their account in order to best serve them.